⚡️ Gatekeeper Expert: Team Contracts ⚡️

 Step 5) Repeat Steps 1 - 4 until every original phase of your workflow is now preceded by a minimised "AutoAction" phase

-Part 2 - Re-Pointing Transitions to your new Phases
+Part B - Re-Pointing Transitions to your new AutoAction Phases

-If you want to find out which transitions point to a phase, you can try to archive that phase
+Pro Configuration Tip: If you want to find out which transitions point to a phase, simply try to archive that phase

-When attempting to archive a phase, you will be presented with a list of transitions blocking the archive action; this list will contain hyperlinks to navigate directly to those transitions where you can simply change the destination of that rule!
+Therefore, when attempting to archive a phase, you will be presented with a list of transitions blocking the archive action;

-Step 1) Click to Archive one of your original phases (but do not actually archive it!)
+Step 1) Click to Archive one of the original phases (but do not actually archive it!)

-Step 2) If there exists a Transition pointing to this phase, click to view it
+Step 2) If there exists a Transition pointing to this phase, click its name to view it

-Step 3) While viewing the transition, edit the "Transition to Phase" value, changing it to the AutoAction phase preceding the phase you tried to archive then hit ✅ Update
+Step 3) While viewing the transition, edit the "Transition to Phase:" value, changing it to the AutoAction Phase preceding the phase you just tried to archive

-Step 4) Repeat Steps 1 - 3 until all no transitions point to your original phases - they all should all point to the AutoAction phases preceding your original phases
+Step 5) Repeat Steps 1 - 4 until all there are no transitions pointing to your original phases - they all should all point to the AutoAction phases preceding your original phases

-Part 3 - Adding your "Status" field to the Workflow form
+Part C - Add your "Status" field to the Workflow form

 Step 1) Go to the start phase of the workflow & hit Edit this Phase